Cognigy/Documentation/docs/ai/analyze/goals-and-tasks/goals.md

 Set up a goal linked to this user journey to track the pre-booking process.
 Place the Track Goal Nodes and select goal and step after each user action where users submit information, such as entering passenger information and completing payment.
-In each Track Goal Node, select the goal and step corresponding to the user action.
+In each Complete Task Node, select the goal and step corresponding to the user action.
 Then monitor and analyze each step of the booking process.

 ### Configure a Goal